Hogwarts Legacy early access opens: Best Xbox and PS5 deals

 ‘Hogwarts Legacy’ standard edition, PS5: Was £59.99, now £49.85, Hit.co.uk

-If you pre-order the game from Amazon, the retailer will give you an exclusive Astronomer’s Hat, but you will be paying slightly more than at Hit (was £64.99, now £58.95, Amazon.co.uk).
+If you buy the game from Amazon, the retailer will give you an exclusive astronomer’s hat, but you will be paying slightly more than you would at Hit (was £64.99, now £58.95, Amazon.co.uk).

-There are no deals on the PS5 version of Hogwarts Legacy, and that’s because it’s sold out everywhere.
-Currys was the final store selling the game and it has now sold out.
+Finally, deals on the PS5 version of Hogwarts Legacy are starting to drop.
+ShopTo has just restocked the deluxe edition of the game, and has even discounted it by more than £12.
+It comes with an exclusive quest, as well as the dark arts pack.

-PS4 gamers are in luck, as the Hogwarts Legacy deluxe edition is in stock and on sale at Hit (was £69.99, now £58.85, Hit.co.uk).
+If you’re looking to buy it on PS4, Hit has the best deal on the PS4 deluxe edition (was £69.99, now £58.85, Hit.co.uk).
 You get all the same exclusive bonuses as the PS5 version.

 ‘Hogwarts Legacy’ collector’s edition, PS4: £274.99, Game.co.uk